Easter-themed cake pops

-Colourful, creative and a real eye-catcher: Our Easter Cake Pops!
+Colorful, creative and a real eye-catcher: try this Easter Cake Pops recipe!

 Preparation: 1 hour, Cooling: 45 minutes